fcolona/fcolona/README.md

 ## Hey there, I'm Felipe 👋
-- 🎓 I'm an undergraduate student in Information Systems at USP
+- 🎓 I'm an undergraduate student in Computer Science at USP
 - ⚙️ I aim to become a professional developer of low-level/performance-critical systems
-- 📜 I have a few years of backend development study
+- 📜 I have some previous study background in web backend development
 - 🐧 I'm a HUGE Linux enthusiast
 - 🔥 Other areas of interest: cybersecurity, malware analysis and computer graphics